 What is the legal structure of Sphere?

-How much does it cost to attend?
+How much does it cost to have a mentor?

-Where do you hold your classes?
+Where do you conduct your mentorship sessions?

 Where do you get your funding?